pyapp-kit/ndv/README.md

 - sliders support integer as well as slice (range)-based slicing
 - colormaps provided by [cmap](https://github.com/tlambert03/cmap)
 - supports [vispy](https://github.com/vispy/vispy) and [pygfx](https://github.com/pygfx/pygfx) backends
-- supports any numpy-like duck arrays, with special support for features in:
+- supports any numpy-like duck arrays, including (but not limited to):
+  - `dask.array.Array`
+  - `torch.Tensor`
+  - `jax.Array`
+  - `dask.array.Array`
+  - `cupy.ndarray`
+  - `pyopencl.array.Array`
+  - `sparse.COO`
+  - with special support for arrays with named dimensions:
     - `xarray.DataArray`
-  - `dask.array.Array`
     - `tensorstore.TensorStore`
     - `zarr`
-  - `dask`
+  - You can add support for your own storage class by subclassing `ndv.DataWrapper` and implementing a couple methods

+See examples for each of these array types in [examples](./examples/)

 ## Installation